Drayton Parslow Parish Council

 Early years’ education is provided by the village Pre-School and Infant School.
 After their first three years at the village school, children move to the nearby villages of Swanbourne or Stewkley for Years 4-7 education.

 Allotments are available for residents to rent for a nominal sum.
-Those interested should contact the Parish Clerk for details and availability.
-UPDATE: We are currently at full capacity.
+Those interested should contact the Parish Clerk for details.

 Every August the Village Produce Association organises a popular Village Show, complete with brass band, animal displays, stalls, competitions and family entertainment.